Here's my recommendations!

 Have fun!
 It's a cool city. over 10 years ago

 You can take a guided tour around Kilmainham Jail.
-This is where the leaders of the Easter Rising of 1916 were executed, it will give you a good insight into Ireland's troubled past, its not far from the Guinness Storehouse and right across the road from the Irish Museum Of Modern Art, so all 3 could be done in a day (albeit a slightly rushed one) about 10 years ago
+This is where the leaders of the Easter Rising of 1916 were executed, it will give you a good insight into Ireland's troubled past, its not far from the Guinness Storehouse and right across the road from the Irish Museum Of Modern Art, so all 3 could be done in a day (albeit a slightly rushed one) over 10 years ago

 GAA Museum & Croke Park Stadium Tour